 Want to support On the Table, without spending a dime of your own money on it?

 It’s easy.
 Whenever you want to shop on Amazon.
-Com, click on any of the book links below, then whatever you buy there will earn a commission for this newsletter (it doesn’t even have to be one of our books).
+Com, click on any of the book links below, then whatever you buy there will earn a commission for this newsletter without adding to your cost (it doesn’t even have to be one of our books).

 The Resource Guide for Food Writers